top of page

 5 mins late: loss of two (2) bans.

-10 mins late: forfeit of game.
+10 mins late: forfeit of the game.

 Teams will not be penalized for waiting on any neutral delays (production team, League staff scrutinizing a substitute, etc.).
 Whilst teams can punish other teams for not being ready at the designated time intervals, it is considered good sportsmanship to give a small amount of leniency for unforeseen life circumstances.

-5.4 Team Voice Communication
+5.3 Team Voice Communication

-Players and other team personnel are able to be in team calls during game breaks, and in the drafting process.
+Players and other team personnel are able to be in team calls during game breaks and in the drafting process.
 Anyone other than the five team players must leave the voice call with 0:10 seconds left on the in-client draft timer.

 Coaches and other personnel are not allowed to join team voice channels during pause time unless otherwise permitted.

-5.5 Game Pauses
+5.4 Game Pauses

-5.5.1 | Pause Time Allocation - For both streamed and non-streamed games, teams are each allowed ten (10) minutes of pause time per game.
-Once these ten minutes have elapsed, the game must continue and the team initially pausing must resume the game.
+5.4.1 | Pause Time Allocation - For both streamed and non-streamed games, teams are each allowed ten (10) minutes of pause time per game.
+Once these ten minutes have elapsed, the game must continue, and the team initially pausing must resume the game.

-The extra ten minutes of pause time are only to be used by staff, in cases where they need to make a ruling or decision regarding the game that is paused.
+The extra ten minutes of pause time are only to be used by staff in cases where they need to make a ruling or decision regarding the game that is paused.

+5.4.2 | Reasonability of Pauses - Teams must only pause the game when there is a legitimate reason to do so.
+Common examples of this are player technical difficulties and unexpected life events.
 League staff can tell teams to unpause the game at any time, especially if the reason for the pause is unnecessary.
 A common example of this is teams pausing the game right before it is about to clearly end.

-5.5.3 | Pausing in Combat - Teams may not pause a game while multiple players are in combat.
+5.4.3 | Pausing in Combat - Teams may not pause a game while any two players are in combat.
 Being in combat refers to a situation where a player reasonably directs an ability or attack at an opposing player, or uses an ability or summoner spell as a reaction to the opposing player’s action.

-5.6 Game Disables
+5.5 Game Disables

 There may be times within the split where champions, items, runes, or other game entities are disabled.
-If this is the case, League staff will communicate information about the disable via the league discord.
+If this is the case, League staff will communicate information about a disable via the league discord.
 Once information about a disable has been communicated through the server, any use of the disabled entity will be seen as intentional.

 Section 6.0 - Player Conduct and Punishment